AbstractBeliefs/embedded-cswk/README.md

 Bootloader:
 -----------
 This project will read a binary from an SD card and load it onto the device, much like game carts.

+Additionally, you'll need to relocate the .text section of the bootloader to 0x3800 (word address) or 0x7000 (byte address) assuming you are using BOOTSZ=00.
+Season your linker options to taste.